 Unfortunately, there are not too many places in town to rest in the shadow, and you cannot refresh yourself plunging your feet on a fountain or swimming in the Arno river.
 It is strictly forbidden!
 And not very healthy.

 2- The peak season for mass tourism

 Summer is the crowdest period in town.
 As I said before, summertime is the only period of the year when many people get holidays.
-So, be prepared for walking along streets packed of tourists, or staying in the queue to enter a museum.
+So, be prepared for walking along streets packed with tourists, or staying in the queue to enter a museum.
 You will wait for more than usual to get a panino, a gelato or a free table at the restaurant.
 Getting a picture in front of the main attractions may be harder too, and also going to the toilet!

 The bad mix between hot weather and crowd could turn your dream into a letdown.

 Moreover, a trip to Florence in summer is not really cheap.
 Being very high season, rates of flights and accommodation are usually higher than the rest of the year.
 This will increase your expectations because whenever you spend a lot of money it is more difficult to accept any inconvenience.